dmbarbour/awelon/AboutABC.md

 ABC tracks logical latency properties for atomic values (numbers, blocks).
 Logical latency is a rational number, indicating a time in seconds.
 Blocks may also have latency constraints on when they can be invoked.
 Logical latency is only increased by a logical delay operator.
 Logical delay simply increments logical latency.

 The relationship between logical latency and real-time is maintained by a scheduler.
-A good scheduler will keep logical and real time tightly aligned with predictable failure modes, using both soft and hard mechanisms.
+A good scheduler will keep logical and real time tightly aligned with predictable failure modes, using both soft and hard mechanisms, and some scheduling may occur at compile time.
 If an effect is invoked on the future, it may be scheduled without invoking it immediately while computation continues elsewhere.
 Or if a computation is running ahead of where it needs to be, the scheduler may devote more resources to other computations.

 The logical model of time, especially on a real timeline (seconds, not arbitrary units), is valuable for understanding and controlling feedback behaviors, for achieving consistent behavior for reactive networks overlays, for comprehending interaction of concurrent effects.
 However, developers don't always need to think about time.
 In many cases, the role of assigning temporal properties can be pushed into other layers - networking, effects, frameworks.